 The increase in current assets is a result normal changes in working capital.
 Noncurrent assets decreased because of being expensed.
-Current liabilities decreased due to normal changes in working capital.
-Noncurrent liabilities changed due to an increase in our net pension liability.
+Current liabilities increased due to normal changes in working capital.
+Noncurrent liabilities changed due to a decrease in our net OPEB liability.
+Deferred inflows and outflows changed due to changes in assumptions as well as differences between the actual contributions and the District's proportionate share of total contributions to the pool.
+Details are listed on pages 27 and 28.